 But now, I want to talk about a recent article in the prestigious British Medical Journal.
-This small study looks at the use of acupuncture to ease menopausal symptoms.
+This small study looks at the use of acupuncture for menopause symptoms.

 Traditional acupuncture uses a holistic approach.
 This means that acupuncture treatments are specific to the patient.
 However, it is difficult to conduct clinical trials with this sort of treatment.
 So, studies use a standard treatment.
 Using the same acupuncture points for all those in the treatment group.

 Women with moderate to severe menopausal symptoms took part in the study.
 70 women, aged 40 to 65 were split into either a treatment or control group.
 Women in the treatment group were offered one acupuncture treatment per week for five weeks.
 These treatments I think were quite short, lasting only ten minutes.
 Whereas I usually leave needles in for around 40 minutes.

 Women were asked to assess their symptoms at various points in the study.
 Before the first, after the second (week 3) and after the last treatment (week 6).

 The symptom categories the women were asked about were: